 In manual mode the user performs the three necessary analysis operations manually.
 In automatic mode the cycle duration for each reading must also be set - in this case the instrument will conduct each analysis in the specified time.

 Printing may also be manual or automatic.
-If "auto" printing is selected, the instrument will automatically print the analysis report in a predetermined format at the end of the automatic analysis (in case an IR printer is used, this must be properly placed with respect to the instrument).
+If "auto" printing is selected, the instrument will automatically print the analysis report in a predetermined format at the end of the automatic analysis.